amro/uakari/README.markdown

         }
     })

-Calling other methods is as simple as calling API methods directly on the Uakari instance (e.g. u.get_send_quota, u.verify_email_address, and so on).
+Calling other methods is as simple as calling API methods directly on Uakari (e.g. u.get_send_quota, u.verify_email_address, and so on).
 Check the API [documentation](http://apidocs.mailchimp.com/sts/1.0/) for more information about API calls and their parameters.

 ### Plugging into ActionMailer